-- Data and KPI's for the above work is still in transition.
+Data and KPI's for the above work is still in transition.
 OH, data is kept in a number of different places now as we move as a team from Cyclops to Cority.
-Suppliers such as Health Assured and Sano physiotherapy provide data which we will incorporate into other OH datasets. - Wellbeing work has transitioned across to OH from HR but still a gap in establishment with the Wellbeing Lead role.
-The lead role will coordinate and oversee strategic activities and data reporting. - Previous wellbeing strands to be retired off in the old format and in its place, install a new and invigorated Wellbeing champion structure. - More work to be done with Resource cell and Strategic ARM to review number of officers on restrictions. - Overall People Directorate Power BI, KPI and data packs still being discussed at People Board and SLT level.
+Suppliers such as Health Assured and Sano physiotherapy provide data which we will incorporate into other OH datasets.

+Wellbeing work has transitioned across to OH from HR but we still have a gap in establishment with the Wellbeing Lead role sat at SVCB level, awaiting authorisation.
+The lead role will coordinate and oversee strategic activities and data reporting.

+The plan will be for the previous wellbeing strands to be retired off in the old format and in its place, install a new and invigorated Wellbeing champion structure.
+Participants are being drawn up for inaugural meetings but need the lead role to coordinate this.
+Data and metrics for this work will inevitably still be under review until the group is established.